ltw35/Microplastics-methods-metaanalysis/README.md

 **Relationship Between Files**<br>

 The two code files are run independely, in any order. `what_affects_concentration.R` inputs `corestudies` data file. `paired_studies.R` inputs `pairedstudies` datafile.<br>
+The other data file `data_fieldsamples` contains the paired samples collected by Lisa Watkins specifically for this study.
+The average values show up in both `corestudies` and `pairedstudies` as "This study" or "Watkins et al." `data_fieldsamples` does not get utilized in any of the R scripts.

 ### 2. data directory ###